 What Is Coupon Stacking?
 When you decide you want to try couponing, it can be quite confusing at first, and you can end up being very frustrated trying to learn the terms and ways things work in this “new extreme couponing world.”

-For years, I wanted to learn how and I would clip coupons out of the paper and file them in a little file in my purse and promptly forget about them and then 6 mos later I would find them at the bottom of my purse all expired without ever once pulling them out when I was at the grocery stores!
+For years, I wanted to learn how and I would clip coupons out of the paper and file them in a little file in my purse and promptly forget about them and then 6 months later I would find them at the bottom of my purse all expired without ever once pulling them out when I was at the grocery stores!

 This happened many time over the years until I found someone who knew how and was doing it well!
 I asked her to please teach a class at our church, which she did willingly.
 We were so thrilled, and all began couponing, and I have never stopped!

 Things have changed quite a bit since then.
 Back then, there were no rewards cards, store loyalty cards, money saving apps, or rebate apps, that we could use them with our coupons, register rewards, ECB’s (Extra Care Bucks), and sales.

 Now, there are mobile apps, stores with multiple offers for specific products such as beauty products, laundry detergent, toilet paper, and more that you can use together – like Target’s Cartwheel, printable coupons from coupon sites, digital coupons, Target coupons, and RedCard!
 So many more ways to do this now.

 You Might Also Like: Ibotta App Tutorial!
 One Of My Favorite Must Have Apps!